vitorm04/docs.pt-br/docs/framework/unmanaged-api/alink/linkresource-method.md

 ## <a name="parameters"></a>Parâmetros
  `AssemblyID`
- ID do assembly.
+ ID of the assembly.

  `pszFileName`
- Nome do arquivo.
+ Name of the file.

  `pszNewLocation`
- Novo nome de arquivo opcional.
-Se não for NULL, `pszFileName` será copiado para pszNewLocation.
+ Optional new file name.
+If non-NULL, `pszFileName` will be copied to pszNewLocation.

  `pszResourceName`
  Nome do recurso.

  `dwFlags`
- Sinalizadores de acessibilidade, `mrPublic` como `mrPrivate`e.
-Esse parâmetro pode ser passado para o [método DefineManifestResource](../metadata/imetadataassemblyemit-definemanifestresource-method.md).
+ Accessibility flags such as `mrPublic` and `mrPrivate`.
+This parameter may be passed to [DefineManifestResource Method](../metadata/imetadataassemblyemit-definemanifestresource-method.md).

-## <a name="return-value"></a>Valor de retorno
+## <a name="return-value"></a>Valor retornado
- Retornará S_OK se o método tiver sucesso.
+ Returns S_OK if the method succeeds.

 ## <a name="requirements"></a>Requisitos
- Requer ALink. h.
+ Requires alink.h.

 ## <a name="see-also"></a>Consulte também